 - Master Degree (or equivalent qualification) in Business Administration or a directly related discipline from an accredited university recognized by the UAE Ministry of Higher Education and Scientific Research.
-The applicant should typically have a Cumulative Grade Point Average of at least 3 on a 4.00 point scale or its established equivalent in relevant Master course work. - The Admission Committee will consider applications from holders of a Master Degree with a GPA between 3-3.49 based on the student's performance on the GMAT. - Applicants must have at least two years of work experience at the middle to upper management levels. - English Proficiency Tests must be taken no more than two years prior to admission to Abu Dhabi University.
-Minimum English proficiency scores are set for each program and should be 79 Internet
+The applicant should typically have a Cumulative Grade Point Average of at least 3.00 on a 4.00 point scale or its established equivalent in relevant Master course work. - Applicants must have at least two years of work experience at the middle to upper management levels. - English Proficiency Tests must be taken no more than two years prior to admission to Abu Dhabi University.
+Minimum English proficiency scores are set for each program and should be 79 Internet Based TOEFL, or 550 paper-based IT TOEFL (taken at ADUKG or Amideast) or 6.0 in Academic IELTS, EMSAT min. score of 1400.